Isaurabhdubey/directivesAndController/README.md

 This project is for understanding of the directive and controller how the directive-controller is connect with controller where the directive is called.

 # steps
-Clone the project or fork this project node version required is ~6.8.0
+1. Clone the project or fork this project.
-> npm install
-> bower install
+2. node version required is ~6.8.0.
-gulp should be installed globally
+3. gulp should be installed globally.
+4. npm install.
+5. bower install

 # run
 > gulp serve